AdaGold/weather-report/README.md

 You are required to use vanilla JavaScript for all parts of this project, including the optional enhancements.

-Do not load or use any extra JavaScript libraries.
+The only extra JavaScript libraries we should load is `Axios`.

 ## Workflow Requirements